Bentebent/bentebent.github.io/_posts/2024-12-09-proc-macro-starter.md

 ```
 It's simple and gets the job done but it has several downsides.
 As they get more advanced they become difficult to understand, maintain and debug.
 They're also considered [non-hygienic](https://en.wikipedia.org/wiki/Hygienic_macro) because they risk introducing variable conflicts, scope conflicts and multiple evaluation of arguments.

-Rust is able to dodge these issues at least partially by using the AST for macro implementations instead of relying on text substitution.
-Using the AST as a source allows the Rust compiler to maintain existing scoping.
+Rust is able to dodge these issues at least partially by using the `TokenStream` that is parsed to a [Abstract Syntax Tree (AST)](https://rustc-dev-guide.rust-lang.org/syntax-intro.html) for macro implementations instead of relying on text substitution.
+Using the `TokenStream` as a source allows the Rust compiler to maintain existing scoping.
 It also allows for name mangling in the generated code to avoid conflicts.

 Let's look at the "unit" proc macro, a macro that when applied to a function returns the function in an unmodified state.